 Each of these agreements has a term of two years, and renews automatically each year for a period of one year unless earlier terminated by the executive or us.
 Annual salaries under the agreements are to be reviewed annually by our compensation committee and our board of directors and increased, but not decreased unless agreed by the executive and us.
 Pursuant to these agreements, each executive is also eligible for an annual bonus as determined by our compensation committee based on his or her contribution to our company's success.
 The agreements also provide for eligibility to receive, at the discretion of our compensation committee, restricted stock grants, options to purchase shares of our class A common stock and other awards pursuant to our 2006 stock incentive plan, and eligibility to participate in all employee benefit plans offered to other employees.
-In the event our company is acquired, is the nonsurviving party in a merger, or sells all or substantially all of its assets, or in the event of the death of the executive, all restricted stock and stock options issued to the executive shall immediately vest.
-Upon termination or non-renewal by us of employment without cause or upon the disability of the executive, or upon termination by the executive for specified good reasons, including diminution of authority and duties, the executive will be entitled to receive a lump sum severance payment equal to two months of current base salary and to receive reimbursement for the cost of continued health insurance coverage for a period of two months after termination.
+In the event of a merger or sale of our company or the death of the executive, all restricted stock and stock options issued to the executive shall immediately vest.
+Upon termination or non-renewal by us of employment other than for cause or upon termination by the executive for specified good reasons, including diminution of authority and duties, the executive will be entitled to receive a lump sum severance payment equal to two months of current base salary and to continue to receive full employment benefits for a period of two months after termination.
 If the executive is terminated other than for cause within 18 months of a change of control of our company, he or she will be entitled to receive a lump sum severance payment equal to four months of current base salary.
 Under these agreements, each executive has assigned to us all inventions conceived or reduced to practice during the term of his or her employment that make use of confidential information or trade secrets or which relate to our actual or anticipated research and development.
-Each of these employees has also agreed not to compete with our company for a period of 12 months following termination of his or her employment.